-The BEST Chow Mein Recipe
+Easy Chow Mein Recipe

-4.17 from 87 votes
+4.62 from 71 votes

 This post may contain affiliate sales links.
 Please read my disclosure policy.

 Make amazing homemade Chow Mein in 15 minutes!
 These noodles are highly adaptable and you can make them sweet or spicy, however you like!
 I originally wrote this recipe way back in 2015 and since then it has become one of my consistently top recipes.
 It won’t take you long to realize why.
-I love this recipe along with the rest of my Asian-inspired recipes!

 tongs picking up a serving of chow mein

-Quick and Easy Chow Mein!
+Quick and Easy Chow Mein

+Chow Mein is made up of stir-fried noodles with vegetables and/or meat.
+It’s a popular dish in most American Chinese restaurants and now in your home too!
 I made this recipe so it could be a customizable base for your dinner needs; add meat, different vegetables, and even a different type of noodle if you want.

-Chow Mein Ingredients
+Chow Mein Ingredients + Variations

 1. Vegetables: Some classic vegetables used for chow mein include green onions, carrots, cabbage, or bean sprouts.
-However, you can get creative with your selection of veggies and use bok choy, water chestnuts, broccoli, spinach, kale, celery, corn, bamboo shoots or snap peas.
+However, you can get creative with your selection of veggies and use bok choy, water chestnuts, broccoli, spinach, kale, celery, corn, bamboo shoots, carrots, or snap peas.
 If you have any leftover veggies in your fridge, making chow mein will be an excellent way to use them up.

 1. Meat: Any type of good quality meat will work well as a source of protein for your chow mein.
 Opt for chicken breast or thighs, beef, pork, or shrimp – they will make your dish not only delicious but also filling.